Perverse filtration for generalized Kummer varieties of fibered surfaces: Introduction

 Let $A$ be a smooth connected (not necessarily compact) commutative group scheme of dimension 2.
 Denote $A^{[n]}$ the Hilbert scheme of $n$ points on $A$.
 Let $A^{(n)}$ be the $n$-fold symmetric product of $A$.
-There is natural summation map $A^{(n)}\to A$.
-The kernel of the composition of Hilbert-Chow morphism and the summation
+There is natural summation map $+:A^{(n)}\to A$.
+The kernel of the composition of the Hilbert-Chow morphism and the summation

-is called the generalized Kummer variety, denoted as $A^{[[n]]}$\footnote{Throughout this paper, we use the term ``generalized Kummer variety $A^{[[n]]}$'' without assuming $A$ to be compact. }. $A^{[[n]]}$ is a smooth variety of dimension $2n-2$.
-When $A$ admits a proper surjective morphism to a curve $C$, there is a natural Lagrangian fibration constructed as follows.
+is called the generalized Kummer variety, denoted as $A^{[[n]]}$.
+The generalized Kummer variety\footnote{Throughout this paper, we use the term ``generalized Kummer variety $A^{[[n]]}$'' without assuming $A$ to be compact. } $A^{[[n]]}$ is a smooth variety of dimension $2n-2$.
+When $A$ admits a proper surjective morphism to a curve $C$, there is a natural proper fibration constructed as follows.
 Consider the composition

 Let $C^{((n))}$ be the image of (\ref{-4}).
 Then $C^{((n))}$ is a variety of dimension $n-1$ (Proposition \ref{dim}), and the morphism $A^{[[n]]}\to C^{((n))}$ is a proper morphism.
 Our main result is